NOAA-GFDL/fre-workflows/for-developers.md

 this outside of the lab (i.e. Gaea).

-For more information on conda environment setup for fre-cli, see:
+For more information on conda environment setup for fre-cli, see [fre-cli's README and documentation](https://github.com/NOAA-GFDL/fre-cli/blob/main/README.md).